GatorSethBarber/SoftwareEngineeringGroup24/README.md

 it is to the original song).
 What do you think of this idea?
 If you have any other ideas, please let me know.

 We can have a combination of two different ideas: *apps* and *courses*:
- *apps*:     Stand alone applications, like a tuner *courses*: Series of activities that a user works through: For example, recognize all natural notes,
+* *apps*:     Stand alone applications, like a tuner
-             recognize sharps and flats, recognize common intervals, recognize chords
+* *courses*: Series of activities that a user works through: For example, recognize all natural notes, recognize sharps and flats, recognize common intervals, recognize chords

-Database needs: Store users, store progress, deliver webpages
+Database needs: Store users, store progress, deliver webpages.\
+Frontend needs: Setup users, mark completion, provide training, etc.

 ## Jacob's Idea
 Jacob's idea goes here.